mjhoffmeister/blog/_jacob_cycle/2024-03-08-the-birth-of-jacobs-children.md

 around their individual births.

-The structure is chiastic, with the first and last sons not being born "to Jacob," highlighting Yahweh being the one who brought about their births, and the central mandrakes scene which echoes the sale of the birthright in [Genesis 25:29-33](https://biblia.com/bible/esv/genesis/25/29-33).[^1]
+The structure is chiastic, with the first and last sons not being born "to Jacob," highlighting Yahweh being the one who brought about their births, and the central mandrakes scene.[^1]

 | --- |
 | A. Yahweh sees Leah is unloved; Leah has four sons |